argoms/argoms.github.io/swarmathon1.md

 And that did it- pressing A now let me move forwards.

-**Main takeaways:**
+**Takeaways:**
 -everything uses QString, not std string
 -"emit sendInfoLogMessage()" prints to console
 -make sure to switch to the info log tab if you're printing to it
--not all messages emitted have to have receivers
+-not all messages emitted have to have receivers, don't assume that they do

 I still don't know
 -What are those joy messages for, then?
 I'd initially assumed that they sent to some precompiled stuff, hence why I couldn't find any reference to them in the codebase- this doesn't actually make sense in retrospect, but the alternative was thinking that they literally did nothing (which seems to be the case).
-My guess is that they're for other things to hook onto.
+My guess is that they're for other things to hook onto, but don't do anything at the moment?

 ### <a name="p2"></a>Part 2: (unfinished)